 All guns must be chronographed with the hop-up all the way OFF in order to attain an accurate reading.
 You may mark and zero your hop up after hand.

 Once guns are properly tested they will be tagged with an admission band that is the same colour as the one used for the day, the gun is now safe for game use.
 If the tag falls off or is lost please let one of the staff members know and we will provide a new one.

-- HPA (High Pressure Air): 1.34 Joules with any bb up to 0.30g, air-rigs will be tourney locked with zip ties and tagged with an admission band.
+- HPA (High Pressure Air): Maximum of 1.34 Joules with any bb up to 0.30g, air-rigs will be tourney locked with zip ties and tagged with an admission band.

-- Gas guns: 1.34 Joules with any bb up to a .30g.
+- Gas guns: Maximum of 1.34 Joules with any bb up to a .30g.
 Gas guns will need to be chronographed with a fully charged gas mag.